- How do I contact you?

 - What insurances do you take?

-NCMA does not directly take insurance other than standard Medicare and Worker’s Compensation.
-Medicare replacement plans (Medicare-type insurance through Anthem, Aetna, AARP, etc.) are not processed by us.
-If you have standard Medicare and a secondary insurance, the cost of services are typically fully covered.
+NCMA does not directly take insurance other than Worker’s Compensation.
 Workers Compensation insurance will typically fully cover your services if approved in advance by your adjuster.
 If you have a Medicare replacement plan or other commercial insurance plan (e.g., through Anthem, Aetna, CIGNA etc.), you will pay Out of Pocket (OOP) at the time of services, and if you would like, we will provide you with a statement so that you can submit it to your insurer for reimbursement.
-We also will provide codes to you so that you can check with your insurer about coverage prior to the date of your services.
+At this time we do not have any providers enrolled with Medicare, so if you have standard medicare, you would not be able to be reimbursed for services with us.
+We will provide codes to you so that you can check with your insurer about coverage prior to the date of your services.
 Because we are Out-of-Network, we have no ability to ensure that you will be reimbursed by your insurance company at all, or if so, by how much, nor can we ensure that they will give you accurate information about your potential coverage.

 - How do I schedule an appointment?